kube-rs/website/docs/controllers/scaling.md

 # Scaling

-This chapter is about strategies for scaling controllers for its final lifecycle stage; where the workload is high and the latencies are important.
+This chapter is about strategies for scaling controllers for their final lifecycle stage; where the workload is high and the latencies are important.

 ## When to Scale